shshaw/Splitting/README.md

 ## Styles

+The included `splitting.css` file contains all the recommended styles and easy setup for more complex CSS vars.
+You can include that entire stylesheet or copy what you need.
+Some of the styles are broken out and explained below.

 ### Recommended Styles

 Many CSS properties, like `transform`, will not work by default on `display: inline` elements like `<span>`, so applying `display: inline-block` give you the most flexibility in transitions and animations while keeping your words and character layout mostly the same.